nolanw/littleosbook/interrupts.md

 timer, signals the CPU that the state of the device has changed.
 The CPU itself can also send interrupts due to program errors, for example when a program references memory it doesn't have access to, or when a program divides a number by zero.
-Finally, there are also _software intterupts_, which are interrupts that are caused by the `int` assembly code instruction, and they are often used for system calls.
+Finally, there are also _software interrupts_, which are interrupts that are caused by the `int` assembly code instruction, and they are often used for system calls.